The Top 25 Gifts Teachers Really Want from StudentsAll Posts

 Don’t forget, your kids are the ones teachers spend time with every day.
 Teachers love getting homemade, heartfelt cards reminding them their students care about all the hard work they do!

-To keep your card safe this year, scan or take a picture and email it or use an online art program to create a digital version.
+If your child is learning virtually, scan or take a picture and email it or use an online art program to create a digital version.

 Price: Your choice!
 The minimum you’ll need is a mobile device or paper and some colored pencils, markers or crayons.